 What we are looking for

-• Strong interest in social policies and preferably prior background in public policy (e.g. relevant degree, previous research work or policy experience)
+• Strong interest in social policies; background in public policy (e.g. relevant degree, previous work experience) will be advantageous

 • Strong analytical and writing skills

-• Good interpersonal and communication skills, and ability to work across agencies and diverse stakeholders
+• Good interpersonal and communication skills, and ability to work with diverse stakeholders

 About your application process